xdas-dev/xdas/docs/getting-started.md

 ### Linking multiple files

-If you are considering a unique acquisition you can use {py:func}`~xdas.open_mfdataarray`.
+If you are considering a unique acquisition you can use {py:func}`~xdas.open`.
 You can either pass a list of paths or a path pattern containing wildcards to specify which files must be linked together.
 The `engine` keyword indicates the format of the data.
 Xdas support a variety of DAS formats and it is easy to add support to any custom or missing format.
 See the [](user-guide/data-formats) section for more information.

 In the example here, we have three files of interest in the current working directory: